Intro-to-SE-Spring-21/Group-6/README.md

 -----------------
 A Twitter-like application created in Python, Django, and SQLite.
 Written for Intro to Software Engineering at Mississippi State University, Spring 2021.

+The site is hosted on Heroku at https://swe2021-twitter.herokuapp.com/.

 Objective
 -----------------
 To create a Twitter-like webpage.
 This includes being able to post microblogs similar to tweets, "favoriting" or "liking" tweets, and following certain users to add their specific tweets to an account's feed.